Rules of The Game

 • The Elite 8 / Elite 11 strictly follow all USASA & VSSA guidance related to US SafeSport and mandate that all “applicable players” do the same.
 USASA / Elite 8 / Elite 11 prohibits conduct that includes bullying, hazing, harassment (including sexual harassment), emotional misconduct, physical misconduct, and sexual misconduct, as those terms are defined by the U.S. Center for SafeSport.
 For a list of all the types of prohibited conduct, see the SafeSport Code at: https://uscenterforsafesport.org/response-andresolution/safesport-code/.

-• As a means to protect youth players within the Elite 8 / Elite 11 and to make “applicable adult players” aware of the issues surrounding the topics of bullying, sexual misconduct, etc, within activities related to mixed rosters, any team that consists of players with both MINORS (17 and younger) and ADULTS (18 and older), all adult players on an applicable roster MUST complete the US SafeSport course in order to participate in Elite 8 / Elite 11 activities.
+• As a means to protect youth players within the Elite 8 / Elite 11 and to make “applicable adult players” aware of the issues surrounding the topics of bullying, sexual misconduct, etc, within activities related to mixed rosters, any team that consists of players featuring both MINORS (17 and younger) and ADULTS (18 and older), all adult players MUST complete the US SafeSport course in order to participate in Elite 8 / Elite 11 activities.

 • The Elite 8 / Elite 11 will adhere to and uphold all US Safesport related policies found here.